PrestaShop/docs/development/coding-standards/_index.md

 Most of `admin-dev/themes/new-theme/js` files are coded in TypeScript.
 Classes and functions in .ts files must be strictly typed.

-You are able to get global types in the `admin-dev/themes/new-theme/js/types` folder and some types library are imported from npm using the `@types` namespace and automatically imported by TypeScript.
+You are able to get global types in the `admin-dev/themes/new-theme/js/types` folder using the `@PSTypes` relative path and some types library are imported from npm using the `@types` namespace and automatically imported by TypeScript.

-The `tsconfig.json` and `webpack` configuration files are adding a `@PSTypes` relative path to the `admin-dev/themes/new-theme/js/types` folder, because `@types` is a reserved folder.

 ```bash
 npm run lint-fix